Brandon-Burkett/Brandon-Burkett/README.md

 <h2>About Me</h2>

-- 📖 Learn more about me: [About Brandon](https://brandondburkett.com/about)
+- 📖 Learn more about me: [www.brandondburkett.com/about](https://brandondburkett.com/about)

-- 📄 Know about my experiences: [www.brandondburkett.com/resume.pdf](www.brandondburkett.com/resume.pdf)
+- 📄 Learn about my experiences: [www.brandondburkett.com/resume.pdf](www.brandondburkett.com/resume.pdf)

 <h2>📫 How to reach me</h2>